Printer Friendly FCN Part 1 Course Outline and Appendix A

 Access to a high-speed internet connection.

 Access to a computer capable of downloading the most recent internet browsers, computer software and operating system updates.
-Although Foot Care Kingston currently uses the WebEx player for students to stream webinars, we periodically update the tools at our disposal to improve to the student experience.
+Although Foot Care Kingston currently uses YouTube for students to stream webinars, we periodically update the tools at our disposal to improve to the student experience.
 Students are required to have access to an updated computer that will be able to provide them access to a variety of educational software and media players to proceed with this course.

 Ability to work through a web-based course, including logging on to several different sites and programs.
-Students must be able to log onto the Student Lounge, use personal email, view webinars through various media players including WebEx, download and view documents from PDF, Word, Excel and PowerPoint files and use shared documents and social media.
+Students must be able to log onto the Student Lounge, use personal email, view webinars through various media players including YouTube, download and view documents from PDF, Word, Excel and PowerPoint files and use shared documents and social media.

 One-on-one computer technical support is not covered in the tuition, as technological issues are beyond the scope of the course Educators and administrators.
 Students must be confident in the reliability of their computer, in their computer skills and have the ability to independently problem-solve any computer and software issues that may arise.
 Problem solving may include asking a friend or local IT professional for support or searching online for IT and course related questions.